-One sensor used is the occupant classification sensor (pressure sensor).
-It is in the bottom of the front passenger seat cushion and is designed to detect an occupant and objects on the seat by weight.
-It works together with seat belt sensors described later.
+The occupant classification sensor in this vehicle is a weight sensor.
+It is designed to detect an occupant and objects on the seat by weight.
 For example, if a child is in the front passenger seat, the Advanced Air Bag System is designed to turn the passenger air bag OFF in accordance with the regulations.
 Also, if a child restraint of the type specified in the regulations is on the seat, its weight and the child's weight can be detected and cause the air bag to turn OFF.
-Occupant classification sensor operation can vary depending on the front passenger seat belt sensors.